 Outside counsel must submit Invoice(s) to the agency for review withing one calendar month from the end of the relevant billing period covered by the Invoice.
-The agency must submit Invoices and the corresponding Request for Voucher Approval to the OAG within 25 (twenty-five) days10 of the agency's receipt of a "correct and complete Invoice"11 from outside counsel.
-The 25-day-period begins once the last, timely, correct and complete Invoice for the relevant billing period has been received by the agency.
+The agency must submit Invoices and the corresponding Request for Voucher Approval to the OAG within 25 (twenty-five) days 10 of the agency's receipt of a "correct and complete Invoice" from outside counsel.